Rawdon, West Yorkshire

 Rawdon is a village and civil parish in the metropolitan borough of the City of Leeds, West Yorkshire, England.
 It sits on the River Aire and on the A65 south of Yeadon.

-The northern parts of the village are part of the Guiseley and Rawdon ward of Leeds City Council and the southern part in the Horsforth ward.
-The whole village is included in the Pudsey parliamentary constituency.
+The northern parts of the village are part of the Guiseley and Rawdon ward of Leeds City Council and the southern part is in the Horsforth ward.
+The whole village is included in the Leeds North West parliamentary constituency.